robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ### Information media

-I generalise blog posts, YouTube videos, twitter threads etc to “information media” (infomedia).
+I generalise blog posts, YouTube videos, Twitter threads etc to “information media” (infomedia).

 The main difference between these types of infomedia and books/textbooks is that they typically focus on a much narrower range of concepts: often just one!